kv-b1-2022/ecommerceapp-angular/README.md

 * Admin can able to manage stock details.
 * Admin can able to verify sellers KYC Document.
 * Admin can able to manage bus details.
+* Customers can able to add coupon details.
-* user will be able to view bus details and book details.
+* User will be able to view bus details and book details.

 ## Contributors